TERMS AND CONDITIONS

 - Create User Profile.
 Create a personal profile on The Living Planet Technology Hub, completing all required fields and following all instructions (required of at least one member of a team making a submission to the Challenge).

 - Enter the Challenge.
 Agree to the Official Terms and Conditions (check the box) and submit the project to the Challenge.
+If an individual is submitting a proposal on behalf of a group, that individual is implicitly accepting all terms and conditions on behalf of all individuals within the group.

 - All projects will be evaluated by the Review Committees in accordance with the following criteria: